JuliaDocs/DocInventories.jl/docs/src/creating.md

 )
 ```

-We've used here the role `:std:doc:` for "documents", which is somewhat optional, but more accurate than the default `":std:label:"` role for a section within a document.
+We've used here the role `:std:doc:` for "documents", which is somewhat optional, but semantically more accurate than the default `":std:label:"` role for a section within a document.
 In any case, as shown in [Usage](@ref), items can be looked without referring to the domain or role:

 ```@example creating
 inventory["Julia"]